functionalscript/nanvm/notes/djs-article.md

 ## Addressing JSON pain points via Data JS

 JSON serves as the universal language for data exchange, but it has known limitations.
-These have been tackled by general-purpose alternatives like [JSON5](https://json5.org/) and [Hjson](https://github.com/hjson/hjson-js), as well as custom enhancements in problem-specific systems.
+These have been tackled by general-purpose extensions like [JSON5](https://json5.org/) and [Hjson](https://github.com/hjson/hjson-js), as well as custom extensions in problem-specific systems.

 In this article we describe a promising new approach on extending JSON - that avoids common pitfalls.
 Let’s delve into a couple of motivating examples of ‘JSON+’ data formats.

 [JSON Template Engine](https://github.com/vmware-archive/json-template-engine/blob/master/templating/README.md):
-This tool allows referencing JSON entities within the same or other .json files and performing limited computations. allows to reference JSON entities in same or other .json file and perform limited computations.
+This tool allows referencing JSON entities within the same or other .json files and performing limited computations.
 For instance, given `{"x":[{"y":{"z":1}}]}` earlier in the data, `"${x[0].y.z}"` evaluates to `"1"` (using `${}` syntax to wrap a JS-like term).
 A more complicated example,
 `["#for-each", [{"x": 1}, {"x": 2}], "template.json"]`, injects parametrized
 content of another .json template (using `#` syntax to specify a predefined processing function).
 Despite its relative obscurity, this project provides expressive computation